psj-labs/Infosec-Toolkit/README.md

-# Infosec-Toolkit
+# infosec-toolkit

-This repository is a collection of tools used for IT security studies.
+A curated collection of tools and labs for studying and practicing information security (Infosec).

+Focused on hands-on learning including network analysis, vulnerability testing, and security research.